Etsija/DigiTransit/README.md

 ## The Application

-In general, the app follows the MVVM architecture (in the picture, Retrofit is replaced by GraphQL).DeparturesFragment
+In general, the app follows the MVVM architecture (in the picture, Retrofit is replaced by GraphQL).

 ![MVVM architecture](readme_resources/final-architecture.png)